-E. Refusal to cooperate in testing procedure: Any employee who refuses or fails without good cause to cooperate in the drug or alcohol testing or both procedure by refusing or failing to complete the specified forms, by refusing or failing to submit a urine or breath specimen, or otherwise refuses or fails to cooperate shall be subject to disciplinary action including dismissal.
+DE.
+Refusal to cooperate in testing procedure: Any employee who refuses or fails without good cause to cooperate in the drug or alcohol testing or both procedure by refusing or failing to complete the specified forms, by refusing or failing to submit a urine, oral fluid or breath specimen, or otherwise refuses or fails to cooperate shall be subject to disciplinary action including dismissal.

-F. Possession of drugs or alcohol:
+EF.
+Possession of drugs or alcohol:

-(1) Employees who illegally sell, purchase, or convey from one person or one place to another drugs or any substance in Schedules I and II of the Controlled Substances Act, Sections 30-31-1 to 30-31-41 NMSA 1978 (Repl.
+(1) Employees who illegally sell, purchase, or convey from one person or one place to another cannabis drugs or any substance in Schedules I and II of the Controlled Substances Act, Sections 30-31-1 to 30-31-41 NMSA 1978 (Repl.
 Pamp.
 1994), while on duty shall be subject to disciplinary action including dismissal and shall be reported to the local law enforcement agency.

-(2) When employees, while on duty consume or have in their possession drugs, open containers of alcohol or any substance in Schedules I and II of the Controlled Substances Act, Sections 30-31-1 to 30-31-41 NMSA 1978 (Repl.
+(2) Subject to the provisions of Subsection B of 1.7.8.19 NMAC, Wwhen employees, while on duty consume or have in their possession drugs, cannabis open containers of alcohol or any substance in Schedules I and II of the Controlled Substances Act, Sections 30-31-1 to 30-31-41 NMSA 1978 (Repl.
 Pamp.
 1994) without a valid prescription or as otherwise authorized by law, they shall be subject to disciplinary action including dismissal and shall be reported to the local law enforcement agency.

-[1.7.8.18 NMAC - Rp & Rn., 1.7.8.19 NMAC, x/x2/202x]
+[1.7.8.19 NMAC - Rp, 1.7.8.19 NMAC, 02/12/2010; A, 12/1/2010 xx/xx/2023]

-1.7.8.19 PILOT PROGRAM: The board may authorize a pilot program to evaluate impairment testing.
+1.7.8.20 PILOT PROGRAM: The board may authorize a pilot program to evaluate impairment testing.
 Such pilot programs may authorize variances from provisions of 1.7.8 NMAC, including random drug testing for participants in the pilot program.